Intermediate results of the use of the air forces of Assad in the 6-year war with militants.

 As for the current basing, Asad's combat aviation is concentrated on 6 airbases: in the Damascus area, near Homs and Palmyra, in Aleppo, near Latakia and Deir ez Zor.
 The zone of its influence covers Central and Western Syria.

-Recall that the Syrian Air Force was built on the model of the Soviet Air Force 1970-80, that is, in squadrons were from 10 to 20 bombers or fighters, and from 8 to 14 helicopters.
+Recall that the Syrian Air Force was built on the model of the Soviet Air Force 1970-80 years, that is, in squadrons were from 10 to 20 bombers or fighters, and from 8 to 14 helicopters.
 But after 6 years of war, many units ceased to exist as combat units.
-The main reason for this state of affairs is that the Syrian command does not refer to direct losses from MANPADS and antiaircraft systems, but high intensity of departures - almost daily, difficult operating conditions and a weak maintenance base.
+The main reason for this state of affairs is that the Syrian command calls not direct losses from MANPADS and antiaircraft systems, but a high intensity of departures - almost daily, difficult operating conditions and a weak maintenance base.
 As a result, now combat missions are performed by individual machines or in very small groups.